Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

-New regulations were introduced in the EU to streamline this process further, these were referred to as the ‘Uncertificated Securities Regulations (USR) 2001’.
+New regulations were introduced in the EU to streamline this process further, these were referred to as the ‘Uncertificated Securities Regulations 2001’ or ‘USR2001’.

-These regulations allowed for the legal/equitable transfer of shares at the point of electronic settlement.
+These regulations allowed for the legal or equitable transfer of shares at the point of electronic settlement.
 This removed the necessity of a two-step process.

 Importantly, USR2001 would only allow the electronic transfer on recognised settlement systems namely with ‘Operators’.

-Operators are required (in the UK) to be approved by UK Treasury.
-An example of a USR2001 Operator would be CREST which is owned by Euroclear.
+In the UK, operators are required to be approved by the UK Treasury.
+An example of a USR2001 Operator would be CREST, which is owned by Euroclear.